-Dining Out for Life - New Orleans
+Dining Out for Life - July 28, 2016

-Not only will you be helping the men, women and families affected by HIV and AIDS in our community, by dining out, you'll help our friends who work as servers, bussers, cooks and restaurant bartenders.
+By Dining Out For Life you'll also help our restaurant friends and their staff who work as servers, bussers, cooks and restaurant bartenders.
 One of our long-time participating restaurants said, "Thank you for inviting us to participate in Dining Out for Life.
-We look forward to a nice night in the middle of our slowest season!"
+We look forward to a fun night in the middle of our slowest season!"

 For over 30 years, NO/AIDS Task Force has been providing hope, care and compassion to thousands of men, women and families affected by HIV & AIDS in Southeast Louisiana.
 The Task Force acknowledges that the complications of HIV-disease are not just physical, but mental, emotional and social as well.
 That is why our agency offers a full spectrum of care at low to no cost, including services such as: an HIV medical clinic, food pantry, home delivered meals, housing, mental health, medications, and many others.
 NO/AIDS also remains committed to the health of our entire community and reaches over 20,000 each year through HIV prevention education efforts.
 For more information, please visit www.noaidstaskforce.org or call Rodney Thoulion at 504-821-2601, EXT 203.